Toll Free USA & Canada: 1-800-704-6234

 A short flight brings us to the famous Inca city of Cuzco.
 After checking into our hotel, we set out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas to the fascinating cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
-Onwards to Qoricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
-Afterwards we make our way above the city to the imposing fortress of Sacsaywaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
+Onwards to Coricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
+Afterwards we make our way above the city to the imposing fortress of Sacsayhuaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cuzco in the late afternoon.

 A free day in Cuzco to get used to the altitude, see some sights, buy last minute supplies, and just hang out in this beautiful colonial city.